-The question of how to recruit top talent and manage the candidate experience when there is so much uncertainty in the market has the same answer as when everything is going smoothly.
+The question of how to recruit top talent and manage the candidate experience is never more pertinent than when there are talent shortages.

-If you’re an employer you should be looking after your candidates.
+If you’re an employer you should always be looking after your candidates.

 Look at your process through a candidate’s eyes.
 Does it impress?
 Welcome?
 Delight and inspire?
 Treat people as human beings?

 Let’s take a closer look at candidate experience and what you should be doing.

 Many firms have an established recruitment process.
 However it rarely puts the candidate at its heart: candidates require attention, particularly when your firm is very busy!
 Keep them informed of progress on their application and update them regularly.

 We are continually receiving feedback about candidates frustrated by “ghosting” or very slow feedback and lack of communications.

 If you want to maximise your employer brand don’t leave them hanging and don’t use agencies who do.
 People have long memories and will remember how they were treated and tell their friends!
 Or worse, the whole internet!

 If for any reason you need to put some areas of recruitment on “pause” our advice is to slow down recruitment processes, lengthen time scales, and be transparent about doing so.
 Make sure candidates know you are still interested.